lk911/vscode-rag-extension/README.md

-# CursorAtHome

-A powerful VS Code extension that provides **RAG (Retrieval-Augmented Generation) capabilities** for code assistance using **local LLMs** and **self-hosted infrastructure**.
+A powerful VS Code extension that provides **RAG (Retrieval-Augmented Generation) capabilities** for code assistance using **local LLMs** or other provider.
 Like Cursor and Copilot but completely free, open source, and running on your own machine.

 ## Features